For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The law now states that they're only allowed to make two tries at taking your money if there are insufficient funds in your account.

-But if they do take your money without you realising, this could cause problems when it messes up your monthly budget and you have other bills to pay, or even take you into an unplanned overdraft.
+But if they do take your money without you realising it, this could cause problems when it messes up your monthly budget and you have other bills to pay.
+It may even take you into an unplanned overdraft.

 5. Payday loans prey on the vulnerable